Will AI Replace...

 -

-Managing disruptive passengers and de-escalating conflicts
+Managing disruptive passengers or emergency situations

 -